jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 78J Annual multinational top-up tax return
 (1) This section applies to a constituent entity located in New Zealand under the applied global anti-base erosion rules for a fiscal year in which the constituent entity is an entity to which the global anti-base erosion model rules apply.
+(1B) This section does not apply to a constituent entity that is a securitisation entity if— (a) another constituent entity is located in New Zealand in the fiscal year; and (b) that other constituent entity is not a securitisation entity.
 (2) The constituent entity must provide to the Commissioner a return for the fiscal year, in the form prescribed by the Commissioner, that shows—
   (a) whether or not the constituent entity has a multinational top-up tax liability for the fiscal year; and (b) the amount of multinational top-up tax payable by the constituent entity for the fiscal year, if any; and